macrat/ayd/README.md

 | `ayd_latency`    | `123.456`                                  | The latency of the latest checking |
 | `ayd_target`     | `https://target.example.com`               | The target URL                     |
 | `ayd_message`    |                                            | The latest message of the target   |

+#### ftp: / ftps:

+Send LIST or MLSD command of FTP and check the result.

+It uses `anonymous` as username and password if absent those in the URL.

+FTP will timeout in 10 minutes and report as failure.

+examples:
+- `ftp://example.com/path/to/directory`
+- `ftps://foo:bar@example.com/path/to/file.txt`

 #### ping: